Alleged Terrorism Financing: Judge Returns Suit against Bauchi Finance Commissioner, Others to CJ

 The return of the case file was following the resumption of the court from the Christmas and New Year vacation.

-Nwite, at Tuesday’s proceedings noted that the case was a vacation matter, and ordered that the file be returned to the registry for reassignment by the CJ.
+Nwite, at Tuesday’s proceedings noted the case was a vacation matter, and ordered the file be returned to the registry for reassignment by the CJ.

 The defendants which included Balarabe Abdullahi Ilelah, Aminu Mohammed Bose and Kabiru Yahaya Mohammed, who are 2nd to 4th defendants respectively, said to be civil servants working with the Bauchi State Government, were arraigned on December 31, 2025.